Navigating IRS Disputes: Essential Steps

 - Negotiation: Negotiation with the IRS may lead to a solution without escalating the issue further.

-- Appeal: If you disagree with an IRS notice, proposal, or determination, you may be entitled to file an appeal, which will be reviewed by an independent appeals office within the IRS.
+- Appeal: If you disagree with an IRS notice, proposal, or determination, you may be entitled to file an appeal, which will be reviewed by an independent appeals office within the IRS, or if you receive a notice of deficiency, you have the right to petition the U.S. Tax Court for help.

-- US Tax Court: In many cases, if you don't get results in Appeals, you can take your case to Tax Court to get it resolved.
+- U.S. Tax Court: In many cases, if you do not get results in Appeals, you can take your case to Tax Court to get it resolved.

 Proactive Communication is Key